Contact Mon - Fri 15:00-24:00 UTC

 The Company name may be in any language, but must have a certified English translation.

-An UK LLP must seek approval or a licence if it is seeking to conduct business activities in financial or banking services.
-Names that include the following words require a special licence: assurance, bank, benevolent, building society, Chamber of Commerce, fund management, insurance, investment fund, loans, municipal, reassurance, reinsurance, savings, trust, trustees, university, etc.
+A UK LLP must seek approval or a licence if it is seeking to conduct business activities in financial or banking services.
+Names that include the following words require a special licence: assurance, bank, benevolent, building society, Chamber of Commerce, fund management, insurance, investment fund, loans, municipal, reassurance, reinsurance, savings, trust, trustees, university, etc. For regulatory and compliance issues make sure you are compliant, else you will find yourself in hot water.
+See if you are compliant in your business by seeking local lawyers in the UK.

 Limited Liability Partnership or LLP